 Voxel Engine

 This project is somewhat special to me as it's actually one of the first projects I ever started.
-I've simply built on it over so many years now that I've updated, replaced and rewritten it all so many times as i got better at programming that it now looks nothing like it did when i started.
+I've simply built on it over so many years now that I've updated, replaced and rewritten it all so many times as I got better at programming that it now looks nothing like it did when i started.
 It's a real ship of theseus!

 The project is meant to be a sandbox space game.